arjunhkumar/Transaction-Analyzer/README.md

 # Transaction-Analyzer
 Microbenchmark using JMH that analyzes transactions and performs various operations.
+The parameter of Inlining depth is considered in this branch.

 Building
 --------